TeakSlack/cpp-notes/notes/Pointers & References.md

 ## What are they?

 Pointers are very useful for managing and manipulating memory.
 A pointer is an integer that stores a memory address.
-Referring to locations by address is much more efficent than referring to locations by themselves, much like the real world (think of the analogy of a neighborhood).
+Referring to locations by address is much more efficient than referring to locations by themselves, much like the real world (think of the analogy of a neighborhood).

 ## Raw Pointers

 A void pointer is a type-less pointer.
-It really is just used to hold an address where the type is not importaint.
+It really is just used to hold an address where the type is not important.

 ```cpp
 // To define a pointer and assign a value